Our family adopted a lovely pig named Wilbur. He is so sweet and cute.

 Wilbur likes to snuggle up in his favorite blanket to stay warm at night.
-But one day out in the hot sun, he came close to dying from heat exhaustion.
+But one day, out in the hot sun, he came close to dying from heat exhaustion.
 I didn't realize the mud hole we filled with water had dried up.
-He didn't have a way to cool his body down covered in all that thick skin.
+He didn't have a way to cool his body down, covered in all that thick skin.

-Thinking fast, we brought him in the house (practically carrying him), covered him with a cold wet blanket, and set a fan near him.
+Thinking fast, we brought him into the house (practically carrying him), covered him with a cold wet blanket, and set a fan near him.
 The cold blanket helped cool him off.
 Afraid he would catch a cold, we turned the fan off when we saw that he was perking back up.

-It took a good hour or so but he made it through that and we've since learned pigs are very sensitive to extreme temperatures.
+It took a good hour or so, but he made it through that, and we've since learned pigs are very sensitive to extreme temperatures.

 When we adopted Wilbur, we had to sign a contract promising that we would not make him live outside.
 In fact, the shelter was so insistent that they actually called the animal control officer in my town to make sure that we had an appropriate place to keep Wilbur.
 We have a large dog crate that he sleeps in filled with a dog bed for padding on the bottom, blankets, and a sleeping bag for winter.